Fatima-Haouari/AuFIN/README.md

   "owner_name": "𝙷𝚊𝚒𝚍𝚊𝚛 𝚉𝚎𝚒𝚗𝚎𝚍𝚍𝚒𝚗𝚎"
 },
 ```
+##Keywords used to collect our seed of users
+We release both English and Arabic keywords we used to collect our seed of users Twitter account by either streaming or searching.
+The English and Arabic keywords are in two separated .txt files.

 ## Users collection Indexes
 We provide seven [indexes](https://drive.google.com/drive/u/0/folders/1y0Fhc5IFNvdg0ZdUjS5lkBB9QZaEcQ7E) for the users collection indexed using [Pyserini](https://github.com/castorini/pyserini).
 We give a description of each below:
 - **bio_index**: each user is represented by his translated Twitter profile name and description.